prtkgpt/questdb.io/docs/concept/storage-model.md

 ---
 title: Storage model
 sidebar_label: Storage model
+description: Overview of QuestDB's storage and read-write model.
 ---

 QuestDB uses a **column-based** storage model.
 Data is stored in tables with